-Activate inlining across modules for subprograms for which pragma Inline is specified.
+Activate inlining across units for subprograms for which pragma Inline is specified.
 This inlining is performed by the GCC back-end.
-An optional digit sets the inlining level: 1 for moderate inlining across modules or 2 for full inlining across modules.
+An optional digit sets the inlining level: 1 for moderate inlining across units or 2 for full inlining across units.
 If no inlining level is specified, the compiler will pick it based on the optimization level.